montpiere/Pyhton_basic_folder_structure/README.md

 - **tests/** - _Folder for test files_
 - **tools/** - _Other scripts whiches not part of the application but needed is for support it
 #### Files:
-- gitignore
+- **gitignore** - _Specifies intentionally untracked files and directories that Git should ignore._
-- README.md - _The main documentation for the project_
+- **README.md** - _The main documentation for the project_
-- main.py - _Entry point of the project_
+- **main.py** - _Entry point of the project_
-- requirements.txt - _Dependencies (libraries and packages) required for the project to run.
+- **requirements.txt** - _Dependencies (libraries and packages) required for the project to run.
 It is a common way to specify which packages your project needs and their versions._

 ## Configuration:

-_Details on how to configure the project to suit your needs, if applicable._
+No need configuration.

 ## Contributing:

-_Information on how to contribute to the project, including guidelines for code contributions, pull requests, and issue tracking._
+If you would like to contribute, feel free to report issues, start new discussions, or create pull requests.

 ## License: